 It is important to know both the sounds and the letter names when learning to read.
-Those children who know most of the letter names and their corresponding sounds by the end of preprimary are far more likely to do well in literacy-based tasks (reading, spelling, written expression) throughout their schooling than those students who know very few.
+Those children who know most of the letter names and their corresponding sounds by the end of pre-primary are far more likely to do well in literacy-based tasks (reading, spelling, written expression) throughout their schooling than those students who know very few.

-When we say the alphabet we tend to use letter names - Ay, Bee, Cee etc. When we read or spell a word (decode or encode) it is important to know the speech sound that the letters are representing, for example the speech sounds /k/, /a/, /t/ blend together to make the word "cat" - not /Cee/, /Ay/, /Tee/.
+When we say the alphabet we tend to use letter names - Ay, Bee, Cee, etc. When we read or spell a word (decode or encode) we rely on the sounds that the letters represent (not the letter names).
+For example, the sounds /k/, /a/, /t/ blend together to make the word "cat".